 Below: Obvious reproduction; wrong line, wrong knots, wrong pole, abrupt socket transion to shaft.

-Whaleline was two-inch circumference, about 5/8" diameter or more.
-It was compact and smooth; there were no loose fibers sticking out like whiskers, such as on the reproduction pictured above.
-Careful examination will determine whether the line is original or a modern replacement or reproduction.
+Whale line had a circumference of about two inches, roughly 5/8 inch in diameter or more.
+It was compact and smooth without loose fibers sticking out, unlike the reproduction shown above.
+Careful inspection can reveal whether the line is original or a modern replacement.
 See more information about whale line on the Harpoons page.

 Back to top.